Do you like to care for others? Do you have an interest in working in the health care field?

 - Guest speakers

-The training is suitable for a variety of learners including those planning to enter the school environment after a prolonged absence and people changing careers.
+The training is suitable for a variety of learners including those planning to return to school and people changing careers.

 “I feel more confident heading into the workforce (e.g. my communication skills).
 It (the course) also renewed my enjoyment of reading and writing and inspired me to look into further education… There is no loss in gaining knowledge.
 The instructors are very friendly, patient, and the classroom pace is comfortable.
 The course load is manageable and the information is up to date.
 Thank you.”